 - The American Concrete Institute offers up to 8 Professional Development Hours per year for it’s members at no charge.
 Non-members can pay $25 for each 1 hour course.
 Approved by GBCI and AIA.

 - The Associated General Contractors of America has options for safety training online.
 There are no free courses listed but many are priced between at $9 and $18 for courses between 5 to 180 minutes.

 - For you HVAC folks, Trane provides free CE courses that are approved by the USGBC and AIA for LEED credentialing maintenance.

 Teaching and Daycare

 - The National Education Association has a listing of various online course providers.
 There are a few free courses sprinkled in there.
-Here is a free 4 clock hour course that is about school indoor air quality

 - Texas A&M AgriLife Extension offers courses for daycare/childcare providers.
 All of the courses are free but there may be a small fee for the certificate depending on the course.

 - WebCE offers courses for many states with a variety of insurance focus including: Life/Health, Property/Casualty, Adjuster-Public, LTC, and Annuity.
 Cost seemed to run about $2-$4 per CEU.

 Does your job/profession require a licensure or certification?
 Have you found any cheap/free ways to get your required CEUs?